 Your reason for creating a vegetable garden can be varied.
-It might be the extra spending on herbs you had to make during the year gone by, a need for homegrown tomatoes, or the absence of preferred vegetables at the grocer's.
-Regardless of reasons you need to follow the same strategy to grow anything you desire in your kitchen garden.
+It might be the extra spending on herbs you had to make during the year gone by, a need for homegrown tomatoes, or the absence of preferred vegetables at the grocers.
+Regardless of the reasons you need to follow the same strategy to grow anything you desire in your kitchen garden.

-The first thing you need to do is prepare a plan otherwise you may just be digging up a lot of ground uselessly and end up growing much more that you can really look after or actually be preparing extra ground for weeds to thrive.
-The location for your vegetable garden site is also very important.
+The first thing you need to do is prepare a plan otherwise you may just be digging up a lot of ground uselessly and end up growing much more that you can really look after or actually be preparing the extra ground for weeds to thrive.
+The location chosen for your vegetable garden site is also very important.
 A good spot that remains in full sunlight near the house is usually the best and most convenient location.
 However, you need to consider other factors like shade from buildings or trees, soil quality, drainage, etc before you make a final decision.
-If these factors were not favorable it would mean that you might have to ignore convenience and select some other spot farther from the house.
-A vegetable garden needs at least six hours of sunlight everyday for food crops to mature properly and provide good produce.
-Fertilizer, water and caring are equally important but in no case can substitute the need for adequate amount of sunlight.
+If these factors were not favourable it would mean that you might have to ignore convenience and select some other spot farther from the house.
+A vegetable garden needs at least six hours of sunlight every day for food crops to mature properly and provide good produce.
+Fertilizer, water and caring are equally important but in no case can substitute the need for an adequate amount of sunlight.